 This traditional recipe for soft, chewy Oatmeal Raisin Cookies is easy to prepare.
 The cookies are absolutely delicious, and the recipe makes 4 dozen.
 You’re gonna LOVE ’em!

-The recipe is simple, and makes about 4 dozen of these delicious oatmeal raisin cookies.
-Hope you enjoy them, too!
+The recipe is very simple to make, and will yield about 4 dozen of these delicious oatmeal raisin cookies.
+They’re golden-brown, and chewy, and they taste wonderful.
+I hope you enjoy them as much as I do, too!

 Are You Looking For More Cookie Recipes?

 The recipes include Chocolate Crinkle, Chocolate Chip, Flourless 3 Ingredient Peanut Butter, Butter Pecan Crisps, and Pumpkin Cheesecake Snickerdoodles, to name a few.
-You can find others by searching in the Recipe Index at the top of each blog post.
+You can find others by searching in the Recipe Index at the top of the page.

 Interested In More Recipes?